 There are springs or spring groups that discharge to Lake Apopka or UORB lakes.
-Apopka Spring, located at southwest corner of Lake Apopka, discharges to Lake Apopka from Upper Floridan Aquifer; and Harris Springs, which are a group of springs including Bugg, Blue, Holiday, and Double Run Springs, discharge to Lake Harris from either Upper Floridan Aquifer or Surficial Aquifer.
-Apopka Spring is measured monthly since 1990s by District's Bureau of Water Resource Information, and spring flows are estimated through regression method assisted by Germane et al (2006).
-For Harris Springs, District started to regularly measure monthly spring flows at Bugg, Blue, Holiday since 1991.
+Apopka Spring, located at southwest corner of Lake Apopka, discharges to Lake Apopka from the Upper Floridan Aquifer; and Harris Springs, which are a group of springs including Bugg, Blue, Holiday, and Double Run Springs, discharge to Lake Harris from either the Upper Floridan Aquifer or Surficial Aquifer.
+Discharge from Apopka Spring has been is measured monthly since the 1990s by the District's Bureau of Water Resource Information, and spring flows are estimated through regression method assisted by Germane et al. (2006).
+For the Harris Springs, the District started to regularly measure monthly spring flows at Bugg, Blue, Holiday since in 1991.
 All these spring flows were combined into one time series of monthly values.
-Harris Springs flows before 1991 were assumed at the average flow between 1991 and 2013 at 18.4 cfs (see appended Table 22).The Apopka and Harris spring flows are then input as external point sources to LAUORB HSPF model.
+Harris Springs flows before 1991 were assumed to be at the average flow between 1991 and 2013 at 18.4 cfs (see appended Table 22).
+The Apopka and Harris spring flows are then input as external point sources to the LAUORB HSPF model.
+Comment [SBU79]: There is a consistency problem here.
+Sometimes Lake Apopka is included as one of the Ocklawaha Lakes and sometimes it is separated out, such as in this title.